oubino/z_disk/README.md

 ## IO

 Input:
-    - Folder of xyz data for each FOV as a .txt file with also additional features for each localisation
+    - Folder of xyz data for each FOV as a .txt or .csv file with also additional features for each localisation

 Output:
     - Folder of xyz data for each z-disk as a .csv file optionally aligned along the x axis